About this listing

 No smoking inside.
 I like cigars and I won't judge you for your 420.
 Just not inside. dispose of your butts safely.

 Additional guests are not permitted without prior arrangement.
-We have not turned anyone down yet, but we like to know who is coming and going in our house and when.
+We have not turned anyone down yet, but we like to know who is coming and going in the house and when for your safety.
 Your guest(s) must sleep in your room unless we agree otherwise in advance.

-Price includes reasonable regular general cleaning.
+Price includes reasonable regular general cleaning of the shared spaces.
 You must take care of your own messes including post-cooking cleanup and your bedroom.

 No loud music, it carries to the neighboring rooms.